Chiang Kai-shek: Cult of personality

-Chiang's portrait hung over Tiananmen Square until 1949, when it was replaced with Mao's portrait.
+Chiang's portrait hung over Tiananmen Square until 1949, when it was displaced with Mao's portrait.
+His portrait is still displayed in Tiananmen Square, SE of the Monument to the People's Heroes.
 Portraits of Chiang were common in private homes and in public on the streets.
 After his death, the Chiang Kai-shek Memorial Song was written in 1988 to commemorate Chiang Kai-shek.
 In Cihu, there are several statues of Chiang Kai-shek.

 Chiang was popular among many people and dressed in plain, simple clothes, unlike contemporary Chinese warlords who dressed extravagantly.

 Quotes from the Quran and hadith were used by Muslims in the Kuomintang-controlled Muslim publication, the Yuehua, to justify Chiang Kai-shek's rule over China.
 When the Muslim general and warlord Ma Lin was interviewed, he was described as having "high admiration for and unwavering loyalty to Chiang Kai-shek".